forestgrape/coronavirus/1_biological/virion_viability.md

 ## References
 [**in work**]
 ### References Temperature Viability SARS-2
-Many of the results/data are summarized in [Viability Data](./virion_viability/notes_on_viability_data.md).
+Many of the results/data are compiled into a table: [Viability Data](./virion_viability/notes_on_viability_data.md).

 #### Guo
 **Study on the decay characteristics and transmission risk of respiratory viruses on the surface of objects**

 #### Summary Casanova
 Casanova, L.M., Jeon, S., Rutala, W.A., Weber, D.J., Sobsey, M.D., 2010.
-Effects of air temperature and relative humidity on coronavirus survival on surfaces.
+**Effects of air temperature and relative humidity on coronavirus survival on surfaces.**
 Appl.
 Environ.
 Microbiol.
 76 (9), 2712–2717.

 ##### Methods
 The survival of TGEV and MHV in cell culture medium at 9 temperature-humidity combinations - Temperatures (4 C, 20 C, 40 C)  X  Humidities (20%, 50%, 80%) - was determined.
 ##### Methods Details